dreadlord-sedai/AeroDesk-Pro/README.md

    - Verify Java version compatibility
    - Check for missing import statements

+5. **Aviation Stack API Issues**
+   - Check internet connection
+   - Verify API key in `config.properties`
+   - Check application logs for API errors
+   - System will fallback to mock data if API is unavailable

 ## 📝 Logging

 The application logs all activities to `aerodesk.log` in the project root directory.
 Log levels include: